 Smoking is the single greatest cause of preventable illness and premature death in Northern Ireland, killing around 2,300 people each year.
 NICHS believes it is imperative, therefore, that government takes all reasonable measures possible which it believes may reduce the prevalence of smoking.

-- Our successful campaign was for the legislation to ban smoking in cars carrying children, however, we still await the introduction of the regulations required to bring this ban into force.
+- Our successful campaign was for legislation to ban smoking in cars carrying children.
+Thankfully this will now come into force in early 2022.

 E – Cigarettes